Connect with others who understand.

 Diabetes

-Another chronic condition that is known to cause blue or purple toes is diabetes, which leads to a reduction of blood flow to the feet.
-Diabetes also causes a similar kind of tingling, prickly pain that people having a Raynaud’s attack may feel.
+Another ongoing condition that causes blue or purple toes is diabetes, which leads to a reduction of blood flow to the feet.
+Diabetes can also cause a similar kind of tingling, prickly pain that people might feel during a Raynaud’s attack.

 Other Causes